MetPX/sarracenia/doc/sr3.1.rst

 see a message: **ERROR: The file to send is not local.**
 An on_message plugin will convert the web url into a local file one::

-  base_dir /var/httpd/www
+  baseDir /var/httpd/www
   on_message msg_2localfile

-This on_message plugin is part of the default settings for senders, but one still needs to specify base_dir for it to function.
+This on_message plugin is part of the default settings for senders, but one still needs to specify baseDir for it to function.

 If a **post_broker** is set, **sender** checks if the clustername given by the **to** option if found in one of the message's destination clusters.